MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/authentication/windows.md

 > You only need to specify the client id if you need admin consent for delegated permissions from your AAD app registration, or need to support more advanced authentication scenarios like SSO.
 Simple authentication for consumer MSA accounts does not require a client id or any additional configuration in Azure for basic access.

 > [!IMPORTANT]
-> Make sure to Register Client Id in Azure first following the guidance here: <https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app>
+> Make sure to Register Client Id in Azure first following the guidance here: [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app)
 >
 > After finishing the initial registration page, you will also need to add an additional redirect URI.
 Click on "Add a Redirect URI" and add the value retrieved from running `WindowsProvider.RedirectUri` at runtime.
 >